Ololade Saromi

 - Wrongful interference with goods / conversion.

-- X v Y: Advised a specialist secured lender – who had brought proceedings to enforce its security in England – on the recognition and enforceability in England of remedies claimed in parallel proceedings issued in Nigeria by the borrower to restrain the English proceedings and dispute the validity of the underlying security arrangements.
+- Byron Height Limited v Together Commercial Finance Limited [2023]: Advised the Defendant specialist secured lender – who had brought proceedings to enforce its security in England – on the recognition and enforceability in England of remedies claimed, including damages of around GBP 12,000,000, in parallel proceedings issued in Nigeria by the Claimant to restrain the English proceedings and dispute the validity of the underlying security arrangements.
+Instructed by Blackstone Solicitors.

-- Elevar Finance SPV Photon LLC v Sabesan Somasundaram [2023] EWHC 151 (Ch): Acting for the Claimant international factoring company based in the USA in a claim against the director of one of its factoring clients based in the UK.
-The case involves allegations of fraudulent misrepresentation, procurement of breach of contract, and conspiracy to injure.
-Instructed by Addleshaw Goddard LLP (ongoing).
+- Elevar Finance SPV Photon LLC v Sabesan Somasundaram [2023] EWHC 151 (Ch): Acted for the Claimant international factoring company based in the USA in a civil fraud claim for around USD 550,000 against the director of one of its factoring clients based in the UK.
+The case involved allegations of fraudulent misrepresentation, procurement of breach of contract, and conspiracy to injure.
+Instructed by Addleshaw Goddard.

-- Jennifer Goodman v Stephen King [2022] (ChD): Acted for the Claimant in an investment claim raising issues of undue influence, unconscionable bargain, unjust enrichment, unlawful provision of regulated activities under FSMA 2000, joint venture agreements, and recission.
-The claim, which had been set for a seven-day trial in 2023, was settled in mediation.
+- Jennifer Goodman v Stephen King [2022] (Ch): Acted for the Claimant in an investment related claim of around USD 500,000, which raised issues of undue influence, unconscionable bargain, unjust enrichment, unlawful provision of regulated activities under FSMA 2000, joint venture agreements, and recission.
+The claim, which had been set for a 7-day trial in 2023, was settled in mediation.

-- X v Y: Acted for a major high street bank in a complex mortgage possession case in which the issues that arose included the determination of what the originally agreed mortgage term was, composite account recalculations spanning 15 years, contract variations, and estoppel by convention.
-Instructed by TLT LLP.
+- X v Y [2021]: Acted for a major high street bank in a complex mortgage possession case in which the issues that arose included the determination of what the originally agreed mortgage term was, composite account recalculations spanning 15 years, contract variations, and estoppel by convention.

-- Acted for the third-party purchaser of a Porsche 911 Turbo in the trial of a return of goods claim brought by a consumer finance company.
+- Santander Consumer (UK) Plc t/a Santander Consumer Finance v Mr Karl Van Duyn [2020]: Acted for the Defendant, a third-party purchaser of a sports car, in the trial of a return of goods claim.
 The issues that arose included the identity of the parties to the governing contract and the application of the private purchaser in good faith without notice defence under s.27 of the Hire Purchase Act 1964.

 - Defended a major high street bank in a claim by a retail customer for the repayment of sums the customer had invested into a binary options trading account, opened with a third party, which incurred substantial losses.
-The claim was brought on grounds that the bank had failed to action a chargeback pursuant to the Visa Core Rules and Visa Product and Service Rules, and that the bank had treated the customer unfairly contrary to the FCA’s Principles for Businesses and Banking: Conduct of Business Sourcebook.
-Instructed by Addleshaw Goddard LLP.
+The claim was brought on grounds that the bank had failed to action a chargeback and that the bank had treated the customer unfairly.

 - Acted for a factoring company in an application to join its client into a claim brought by the factor to collect a debt owed to the client by one of its customers.
 A key issue in the case was whether a non-assignment clause had been effectively incorporated into the contract between the client and the customer.